MatthewWolff/PokeNet/README.md

 but after encoding them I found that they decreased the accuracy of the net's predictions, and thus removed them.
 This result is is not unsurprising after the quick visualizations done in the pre-analysis.
 ## Neural Net Generation
-I used the *neuralnet* package in R, which utilizes resilient backpropagation [(Riedmiller, 1994)](http://ieeexplore.ieee.org/document/298623/).
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;I arbitrarily chose to use 3 hidden layers.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;I used the *neuralnet* package in R, which utilizes resilient backpropagation [(Riedmiller, 1994)](http://ieeexplore.ieee.org/document/298623/).
+I arbitrarily chose to use 3 hidden layers.
 I put 10 nodes in each hidden layer as it was a round number that was slightly less than my number of input variables.
 As I experimented with training set size, I found that decreasing returns warranted limiting the input training size to ~ 5000 battles.
-Because this is only 1/10 of the data that I had at my disposal, this mean that I could extensively test my neural nets.
+Because this is only 1/10 of the datathat I had at my disposal, this mean that I could extensively test my neural nets.
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Because the ratio of my training to testing was 1:9 and yielded ~ 92% accuracy, I am confident that the degree of overfitting is not significant.
 ## Results
 ```
 Neural Net with training size of 1000 took: 1.204 seconds